Program Summary

 DPEN is working with the Cross Cultural Health Care Program (CCHCP) with support from the Health Resources and Services Administration (HRSA Grant Number U1QHP28742).
 Our two organizations will prepare and empower nurses and certified nursing assistants (CNA’s) to interrupt systemic racism, oppression, bias, and discrimination in LTC systems.
 This will improve LTC residents’ quality of life, patient care, and job satisfaction for all LTC staff.

-If you are interested in learning more about how to become involved in any of the following items, please contact us and we will get you connected.
+If you are interested in learning more about how to become a site for our pilot trainings, please contact us and we will get you connected.

 DPEN and CCHCP’s Diversity, Equity, and Inclusion Strategy